nico-amsterdam/pop3mail/README.md

     Written in Elixir, using an Erlang pop3 client with SSL support derived from the epop package.
     Decodes multipart content, quoted-printables, base64 and encoded-words.

-## Implemented RFC's in Pop3mail to parse email structure
+## Implemented RFC's in Pop3mail to decode email

 - [RFC 5322](https://tools.ietf.org/html/rfc5322) previously RFC 822 and RFC 2822
 - [RFC 2045](https://tools.ietf.org/html/rfc2045)